bohnea/Santa-s-Helpers/README.md

 Annual updates represent the changes that take place each year, changes that add new entities and affect old ones.
 Each annual update contains a list of new children and gifts to be added to the database, alongside a new yearly budget and, very importantly, a list of child updates.

-Both annual updates and child updates are created with the use of an UpdateFactory that takes in an input object and turns it into the desired AnnualUpdate / ChildUpdate class.

 The annual updates are applied within the SantaTracker class, whereas the child updates are applied with the help of the ChildManager class.